Glassport, Pennsylvania: Geography

 According to the United States Census Bureau, the borough has a total area of 1.9 sqmi, of which 1.7 sqmi is land and 0.2 sqmi, or 11.05%, is water.

 Surrounding and adjacent neighborhoods

 Glassport has four land borders, including McKeesport to the north, Port Vue to the northeast, Liberty to the east, and Lincoln to the southeast.
 Across the Monongahela River to the west, Glassport runs adjacent with Dravosburg (with direct connector via Mansfield Bridge), West Mifflin, and Clairton (with direct connector via Clairton-Glassport Bridge).

-Emergency Services
+Emergency services

 Police

 Glassport Police Dept. is based at 440 Monongahela Ave.
-It has 10 full-time Officers, Sergeant, Lieutenant, Deputy Chief and Chief (Shawn Deverse).
+It has 10 full-time officers, a sergeant, a lieutenant, a deputy chief and a chief (Shawn Deverse).

 Glassport Crime Watch

 GPCW is a group of Glassport residents who report crimes to GPD.

 Fire & EMS

-Citizen's Hose Co. #1 is based at 532 Allegheny Ave.
+Citizen's Hose Co. #1 is based at 525 Allegheny Ave.

-Emergency Medical Services are provided by the McKeesport Ambulance Rescue Service.
+Emergency medical services are provided by the McKeesport Ambulance Rescue Service.